 Stephen has assisted numerous domestic and foreign clients in developing and strengthening their intellectual property portfolios.
-In addition, he has extensive experience handling complex reexamination, reissue, and interference proceedings before the U.S. Patent and Trademark Office, where he has successfully defended the patents of his clients and challenged the patents of his client’s competitors.
+In addition, he has extensive experience handling complex post-grant proceedings before the U.S. Patent and Trademark Office, where he has successfully defended the patents of his clients and challenged the patents of his client’s competitors.
 He also has assisted many clients in avoiding litigation and settling disputes by preparing and negotiating licensing agreements.

 Intellectual Property Procurement and Counseling

 Stephen devotes a substantial portion of his practice to rendering opinions and counseling clients in intellectual property matters.
 Under his direction, a number of clients have substantially bolstered their competitive position and derived significant additional income from their intellectual property assets.
 His opinions also have been successfully used both offensively and defensively in litigation.

 He has been involved in numerous intellectual property lawsuits on technologies ranging from laser and video recording, to power MOSFET transistor structure and fabrication, to arthroscopic medical devices and instruments.
 Favorable judgments and settlements in these cases have resulted in millions of dollars of income for his clients, in some cases fundamentally improving the bottom line of the companies he represented.